 To help you decide, we’ve taken a look at two leading platforms from each side of the fence.
 Contentful, representing team pure headless CMS, and Agility CMS, flying the flag for decoupled CMS and marketer-friendly headless technology.
 Let’s dive in.

-Contentful Alternative: Agility CMS
+The Best Contentful Alternative: Agility CMS

 Agility CMS and Contentful are both headless CMS platforms, and this can be seen in the way they approach managing content.
 Headless CMSs are the dominant trend in content management and the preferred choice for establishing a digital presence today due to the flexibility and ease of use across multiple channels.
-Developers can connect a robust backend to several different frontends, allow for the creation of a terrific omnichannel experience for customers.
+Developers can connect a robust backend to several different frontends, allowing for the creation of a terrific omnichannel marketing experiences for customers.
 Marketers and content editors can create, edit and manage content assets and get them ready for display on one of the many channels.

 Agility CMS is touted as the fastest headless CMS and has been one of the brands to help usher in the headless CMS trend.
 Hosted on Microsoft’s Azure Cloud, Agility has always focused on a content-first methodology, also known as content architecture.
 Similar to Contentful, Agility CMS acts as a content hub for all digital assets.
 However, it also offers services for eCommerce, eTicketing, Search and User Generated Content, and it wasn’t only built with developers in mind, but instead takes a holistic approach to content management in the organization.
 Users agree that Agility’s features have everything needed in a CMS platform.